ropensci/roweb3/content/blog/2022-02-04-a-blend-of-package-build-failures/index.md

 The [rOpenSci R-universe](https://ropensci.r-universe.dev/ui#builds) is a bit special as, compared to other R-universes, it [builds docs](/blog/2021/09/03/runiverse-docs/) for all the packages in our [suite](/packages).
 Looking at the dashboard helps us identify failures in building the packages, in building their pkgdown websites.
 We then help authors fix those, to comply with our [package curation policy](https://devguide.ropensci.org/curationpolicy.html).
+As a package author you should also rely on [continuous integration](https://devdevguide.netlify.app/ci.html) in your own repo for catching e.g. `R CMD check` problems.
 Following one of our latest rounds of monitoring, we summarize some common and less common mistakes.

+## Before we start: how to debug

+If you maintain an rOpenSci package and notice an error for your package in the dashboard and the error message is not clear enough,

+* For pkgdown errors try installing the latest pkgdown version from CRAN then run `pkgdown::build_site()`.
+* If that does not reproduce the error install [rotemplate](https://docs.ropensci.org/rotemplate/) then run `rotemplate::build_ropensci_docs()` (it might generate a logo and favicons that you'd have to delete).
+* For any tricky aspect of building your docs or packages on R-universe, feel free to ping us e.g. in the Slack #package-maintenance channel!

 ## Missing dependencies of vignettes or articles